 Diskectomy is the surgical removal of the damaged portion of a herniated disk in your spine.
 A herniated disk occurs when some of the softer material inside the disk pushes out through a crack in the tougher exterior.
 This can irritate or compress nearby nerves and cause pain, numbness or weakness.

 Diskectomy is a surgical procedure to remove the damaged portion of a herniated disk in your spine.
 A herniated disk can irritate or compress nearby nerves.
 Diskectomy is most effective for treating pain that radiates down your arms or legs.

-Diskectomy works best on radiating symptoms.
-It's less helpful for actual back pain or neck pain.
-Most people who have back pain or neck pain find relief with more-conservative treatments, such as pain medications or physical therapy.
+The procedure is less helpful for treating actual back pain or neck pain.
+Most people who have back pain or neck pain find relief with more-conservative treatments, such as physical therapy.

 Your doctor may suggest diskectomy if conservative, nonsurgical treatments haven't worked or if your symptoms worsen.
 There are several ways to perform a diskectomy.
-Many surgeons now prefer minimally invasive diskectomy, which uses small incisions and a tiny video camera for viewing.
+Many surgeons now prefer minimally invasive diskectomy, which uses small incisions and a tiny video camera for viewing the procedure.

 Why it's done

 The rubbery disks that lie between the vertebrae in your spine consist of a soft center (nucleus) surrounded by a tougher exterior (annulus).
 A herniated disk occurs when a portion of the nucleus pushes through a crack in the annulus.
 Symptoms may occur if the herniation compresses a nerve.

 A diskectomy is performed to relieve the pressure a herniated disk (also called a slipped, ruptured or bulging disk or disk prolapse) places on a spinal nerve.
 A herniated disk occurs when some of the softer material inside the disk pushes out through a crack in the tougher exterior.